fannieywf/SpamEmailDetection/README.md

 - Suggestions

 Please go through the PowerPoint presentation in PDF for details.
-For Code and Documentation, please read the .ipynb file.
+For Code and Documentation, please read the .ipynb Notebook file.